jasoven/easyii-plus/README.md

 ###
 1. The shop mode is not very strong.
 I felt that full shopping carts were much better.
 I use opencart myself.
 So instead this has been removed and E-catelog has been improved.

+a) Category now allows unique search box and variables item rendering

+b) Additional Data is stored as Json (not ideal but suitable for category < 100) Data is also stored in mysql as catalog_item_data  name => value pairs